 Abusing hydrocodone on its own is dangerous.
 Mixing it with alcohol can be deadly.
-There’s a reason medical professionals prescribing hydrocodone forbid drinking while taking these highly addictive opioid pills.
-Mixing hydrocodone (opiate painkiller) with alcohol can lead to a host of severe health problems ranging from hearing loss and lack of motor control to heart failure and coma.
-Whatever your reason for mixing these potentially deadly substances, combining them is a gamble that could cost you your life.
+There are reasons why medical professionals prescribing hydrocodone caution against drinking while taking these highly addictive opioid pills.
+Mixing hydrocodone (an opioid painkiller) with alcohol can lead to a host of severe health problems ranging from lack of motor control to heart failure and coma.
+Combining these substances is a gamble that could cost you your life.

 If you have found yourself unable to quit a drug habit, don’t try to go it alone.
-It’s imperative that you seek medically assisted treatment to fully detox from these substances.
-Learn more about the dangers of mixing these substances below — knowing this valuable information could save your life, or that of a friend.
+It’s imperative that you seek medically assisted treatment to fully detox from these substances and cope with the withdrawal symptoms.
+Learn more about the dangers of mixing these substances below.
+Knowing this valuable information could save your life or that of a friend.

-Being addicted to hydrocodone or alcohol exclusively is extremely dangerous.
+Being addicted to hydrocodone by itself or only alcohol are both extremely dangerous scenarios.
 When mixed together and abused over a long period of time, these substances can wreak havoc on your body, causing irreparable damage.
 Some short-term and lasting side effects of combining hydrocodone and alcohol include:

 - Shallow breathing

 - Impaired judgment

 - Hearing loss

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.